Collecting baby’s umbilical cord stem cells at birth

 - you or your baby develop a complication during pregnancy or labor

 Steps to take in collecting harvesting stem cells at birth

 Harvesting stem cells at birth is an important decision for every family.
 For those who suffer for a disease that can be treated with stem cells, harvesting stem cells can be a life saver.

-Step 2 – contacting the stem cell bank to collect the blood and transport the blood.
+Step 2 – contacting the stem cell bank to collect and safely transport the blood

 Step 3 – at the stem cell bank the blood will be tested and processed and then the stem cells will be separated from other cells in the blood

-Step 4 – a set of test will be made, checking for any type of disease and for the quality of the resulted product.
+Step 4 – a set of test will be made, checking for any type of disease, for the number of stem cells and for the general quality of the resulted product